Tidal stripping of dark matter subhalos by baryons from analytical perspectives: disk shocking and encounters with stars: Introduction

 Deepening our physical understanding of the outcomes of simulations is therefore desirable to consistently interpolate their properties down to smaller scales or onto real objects.
 In the meantime, it is important to develop alternative though complementary analytical or semi-analytical approaches, since these can deal with scales unresolved by simulations, and are also well suited to study other effects like changes in cosmological parameters, in the primordial power spectrum, etc. These alternative approaches are particularly interesting to investigate the effects of subhalos in DM searches and to conceive related tests of the CDM scenario itself \cite{BerezinskyEtAl2003,vandenBoschEtAl2005a,PenarrubiaEtAl2005,ZentnerEtAl2005,Benson2012,ZavalaEtAl2014,BerezinskyEtAl2014,BartelsEtAl2015,StrefEtAl2017,HiroshimaEtAl2018,VanTilburgEtAl2018,DrorEtAl2019}.

 In this paper, we will resort to analytical methods to study those gravitational tides experienced by subhalos and generated by the baryonic components of galaxies, which are expected to strongly affect the subhalo properties within the scale radii of galaxies.
 This notably concerns regions where DM and/or subhalo searches are currently conducted.
 We will address two different physical phenomena with two different timescales.
-First, we will briefly review the pruning of subhalos induced by tidal shocks triggered by crossings of galactic disks in spiral galaxies, called disk-shocking effects.
+First, we will briefly review the pruning of subhalos generated by those tidal shocks triggered by crossings of galactic disks in spiral galaxies, called disk-shocking effects.
 During such crossings, which may last for rather long times with respect to the deep inner orbital timescale in subhalos, the stars and gas confined into disks act collectively as a smooth gravitational field.
 The analytical procedure that we present to account for disk shocking was actually developed in a previous work \cite{StrefEtAl2017}, which we slightly refine here.
-The second phenomenon is technically more involved, and concerns the tidal stripping induced by individual encounters of subhalos with stars as they pass by each other.
+The second phenomenon is technically more involved, and regards the tidal stripping induced by individual encounters of subhalos with stars as they pass by each other.
 The effects of such encounters on subhalos, which occur on much shorter timescales, have already been considered in both analytical \cite{SchneiderEtAl2010,GreenEtAl2007,BerezinskyEtAl2014} and numerical studies \cite{GoerdtEtAl2007,AngusEtAl2007b,ZhaoEtAl2007,StenDelos2019}, in which they were shown to be significant.
 Here, we aim at revisiting this physical problem, notably by improving over an earlier reference calculation meant to describe a singular encounter and presented in Ref.~\cite{GerhardEtAl1983} (GF83 henceforth), and widely used in subsequent literature.
 We further aim at gauging the impact of these baryonic tidal effects on the whole subhalo population of a template galactic host.
-To do so, we will integrate these new results in the analytical subhalo population model that we designed in a previous work \cite{StrefEtAl2017} (SL17 hereafter), tuned to describe the subhalo population of the MW consistently with kinematically constrained Galactic mass models comprising both DM and baryons \cite{McMillan2017}.
+To do so, we will integrate these new results in the analytical subhalo population model that we designed in a previous work \cite{StrefEtAl2017} (SL17 hereafter), tuned to describe the subhalo population of the MW consistently with kinematically constrained MW mass models comprising both DM and baryons \cite{McMillan2017}.
+This model can easily be adapted to any host halo object, irrespective of its mass and baryonic content.